aosabook/500lines/functionalDB/chapter.md

 ### Graph Traversal

 A reference connection between entities is created when an entity’s attribute’s type is `:db/ref`, which means that the value of that attribute is an ID of another entity.
 When a referring entity is added to the database, the reference is indexed at the VAET index.
-The information found in the VAET index can be leveraged to extract all the incoming links to an entity and is done in the function `incoming-refs`, which collects for the given entity all the leaves that are reachable from it at that index:
+The information found in the VAET index can be leveraged to extract all the incoming links to an entity.
+This is done in the `incoming-refs` function, which collects all the leaves that are reachable from the entity at that index:

 ````clojure
 (defn incoming-refs [db ts ent-id & ref-names]